rtavenar/hdr/content/parts/01/ot.md

 {% cite rabin2011wasserstein %}, computes similarity between distributions
 through projections on random lines.

-**TODO: add a summary of Titouan's last findings about GW when they are stabilized.**

 ## Fused Gromov-Wasserstein

 Here, we focus on comparing structured data composed of a feature